Training Resources

 - Additional Resources.

-Accessing CLAS and other OHD training using UTrain
+Accessing CLAS and other OHE training using UTrain

-If you are a public health employee, you can take OHD training and print your certificates using UTrain. opens in a new tabFollow these instructions.
+If you are a public health employee, you can take OHE training and print your certificates using UTrain. opens in a new tabFollow these instructions.

 For Me, For Us: Promoting healthy weight, access to health care and healthy births to diverse Utah communities